An Atheist Group Is Furious About Kanye West’s Recent Performance At A Texas Prison

-Just last week, rapper Kanye West performed his infamous Christian-based Sunday Service at two Texas prisons.
+Just last week, rapper Kanye West performed his famous Christian-based Sunday service at two Texas prisons.
 While photos taken from the event seem to show inmates being engaged and really enjoying the performance, not everyone is happy about West’s decision to perform there.
 An atheist group called the Freedom From Religion Foundation is speaking out against the rapper, according to Fox News.

 The group called his Gospel rap performance an “egregious” violation of the U.S. Constitution.
 They implied that the service was forced upon a group of people that are captive.